roccodm/tflite_on_raspberry/README.md

 - Spectrogram images should be placed inside `spectrogram/` and follow the naming convention (`POS*.png` for positive samples and `NEG*.png` for negative samples).
 - Results are printed to the console and include key performance indicators for analysis.

-These scripts provide a comprehensive performance assessment for TinyML models deployed on resource-constrained edge devices.